axelvaldez/radical-companies/_posts/model/2023-03-11-the-radical-foundation-in-3-dimensions.markdown

   <img
    src="/assets/img/pic-the-radical-foundation-in-3-dimensions.svg"
    width="100%"
-   alt="Meaning and belonging form a plane at the top and decentralization and transparency form a plane at the bottom.
+   alt="The words MEANING and BELONGING form a plane at the top and the words DECENTRALIZATION and TRANSPARENCY form a plane at the bottom.
 The word EXPERIEMENTAION sits in between them.">
  </div>

 {% include related.html %}